mwangiii/Steghub-devops-training/Orchestrating_containers_across_multiple_Virtual_Servers_with_Kubernetes_one/README.md

 ### INSTALL AND CONFIGURE AWS CLI
 Configure AWS CLI to access all AWS services used, for this you need to have a user with programmatic access keys configured in AWS Identity and Access Management (IAM):
-Generate access keys and store them in a safe place.
-On your local workstation download and install the [latest version of AWS CLI](https://aws.amazon.com/cli/) To [configure your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) - run your shell (or cmd if using Windows) and run:

 ![](assets/1.png)

+Set permissions

 ![](assets/3.png)

+Generate access keys and store them in a safe place

 ![](assets/4.png)

+On your local workstation download and install the [latest version of AWS CLI](https://aws.amazon.com/cli/)

 ![](assets/0.png)

+To [configure your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) - run your shell (or cmd if using Windows) and run:

 ```bash
 $ aws configure --profile %your_username%